TravisWheelerLab/polyA/README.md

 if you have the correct permissions.
 Otherwise, ask a maintainer to do it for you.

+There is also a file called `Dockerfile_run`.
+This is a runner image that is available for users who prefer to run PolyA through Docker (which is often more convenient).
+The runner image can be built with `tool/build-runner-image.sh` and, assuming sufficient permissions, pushed to Docker Hub with `tool/push-runner-image.sh`.

+The scripts assume you are building the latest version of the image and so set the `latest` tag.
+If this is not the case, it is fairly simple to issue the correct Docker commands manually.
 ### Unit Tests

 Unit tests use [pytest](https://pytest.org/en/latest/).
 The linked